TouK/nussknacker-scenario-examples-library/README.md

 1. create a shared configuration volume and mount it in `nu-example-scenarios-library` and `designer` services
 2. include `/opt/nussknacker/conf/additional-configuration.conf` in the `CONFIG_FILE` ENV value

+### Other configuration

+#### Using Scenario Examples Bootstrapper with scenario defined outside

+You don't have to put your scenario is the Library to be able to use it with the Scenario Examples Bootstapper.
+All you need to do is to mount your example from e.g. `my-scenario` folder to `/scenario-examples/my-scenario` in the container.
+Your scenario will be read and bootstrapped.

+#### Disabling specific example scenarios

+You can disable a specific example by setting e.g. `LOAN_REQUEST_DISABLED: true` - this ENV disables `loan-request` scenario example.
+So, all you need to do is to take name of your example (the example's folder name), change `-` to `_`, uppercase it and add `_DISABLED` - it gives you the name of the ENV.
+Don't forget to set `true` as its value.

+#### Disabling all (embedded) example scenarios

+You can disable all examples embedded into library by setting `DISABLE_EMBEDDED_EXAMPLES: true`.

+#### Disabling data generation for all scenarios

+You can disable only data generation for all the examples from the library by setting `DISABLE_DATA_GENERATION: true`

 ## What's underneath and how it works

 ### Scenario Examples Library